sakshamgupta006/face_align/README.md

 ./Train_ex -cascade <location of HAAR cascade model> -path <path to the dataset> -landmarks=<number of Landmarks> -oversampling=<Over sampling Amount> -learningrate=<Learning Rate> -cascadedepth=<> -treedepth=<> -treespercascade=<> -testcoordinates=<> -numtestsplits=<> -lambda=<> <Output Name of Trained Model>

 ```
+A detailed description of each parameter is given in subsequent sections
 or you can simply run
 ```
 ./Train_ex -path <path to the dataset>